Whether you’re a professional woodworker or a casual DIYer working on a Dewalt model, knowing how to unlock a Dewalt miter saw is necessary.

 Remember that you can’t apply the same technique to every brand or model.
 It’s a simple task, but the technicalities are essential to avoid damaging your power tool.

 1. Unlocking the Head Using the Lock Pin

 The handle connects to the rail, which is made of thick metal, and there’s a small metal pin that you can find easily on new models.
 Use a lever at the guide rail’s end to adjust the cutting angle.

 Older models, however, have the pin on the exterior side and usually look like a knob.
 This small knob keeps heat locked onto the machine.
 To unbolt this, turn it counterclockwise and rotate the knob clockwise if you want to push it in.

 2. Unlocking Using the Down Lock and Push Lock

 Most of the saws you will find, such as a Dewalt miter saw, have a down lock, and using a simple knob can move this lock.

 You must move this knob and apply a gentle push to unbolt the saw.
 Also, you can pull the lock to unlock your miter saw.

 3. Unlocking the Angle Lock

-Angle locks are common with Dewalt Saws, and you can locate this lock on the front side of the saw.
+Angle locks are common with Dewalt Saws, like the DCS361B sliding miter saw, and you can locate this lock on the front side of the saw.